 If you want to spend your lunchtime learning new things, waking up your mind or getting inspired, there's plenty to do in South Kensington.
 Take a walk through Hyde Park, learn from exhibitions at the Natural History Museum or Science Museum, or wander through galleries at the V&A, Design Museum or Serpentine Galleries.

-Designer Maker User, the Design Museum's only permanent exhibition, features almost 1000 items of twentieth and twenty-first century design viewed through the angles of the designer, manufacturer and user, including a crowdsourced wall.
+This Design Museum's only permanent exhibition, features almost 1000 items of 20th and 21st century design viewed through the angles of the designer, manufacturer and user, including a crowdsourced wall.

-The Blyth Gallery, curated by Mindy Lee, is an artist-run space for creative exploration of ambitious visual projects.
-Exhibitions include Imperial College students and staff shows, exhibitions of postgraduate Fine Art student work and work by visiting professional artists.
+The Blyth Gallery, curated by Mindy Lee, is an artist-run space for ambitious visual projects.
+Exhibitions include Imperial College students and staff shows, postgraduate Fine Art student work and work by visiting professional artists.

 Spanning five centuries, the Fashion collection is the largest and most comprehensive collection of dresses in the world.